ShikharThaQuri/ShikharThaQuri/README.md

-- 👋 Hi, I’m @ShikharThaQuri
+- 👋 Hi, I’m Shikhar Chand ThaQuri,
-- 👀 I’m interested in Full Stack Web Devoeloper
+- 👀 I’m interested in Full Stack Web Devoeloper,
+- I'm a +2 pass student (*_*) and forward to learn code on my own...
+- Open to lern code form everywhere.

 <!---